geonetwork/doc/en/maintainer-guide/installing/installing-from-war-file.rst

 * Copy the WAR file in the webapp folder of Tomcat.
 * If started, Tomcat will automatically deploy the application.
 If not, start Tomcat to deploy.

-.. note:: You need to ensure Tomcat is configured with enough memory for Geonetwork to launch.
+.. note:: You need to ensure Tomcat is configured with enough memory for GeoNetwork to launch.
 This can be be configured via the ``setenv`` script in tomcat with the appropriate memory for the JAVA_OPTS property)